briandowns/Dictu/docs/docs/classes.md

 ## Methods

 Methods are functions defined within a class.
-When defining a method in Dictu, the `def` keyword is not used and instead its just the method name and parameter list.
+When defining a method in Camus, the `def` keyword is not used and instead its just the method name and parameter list.

 ```cs
 class SomeClass {